philipcass/uClicker/README.md

 ### Installation

-Drop the uClicker folder into your Plugins folder and it should just go.
+Drop the [Plugins](Assets/Plugins) folder into your project and it should just go.

 ### Example